 Community programmes are a practical and successful way of promoting road safety in a targeted and sustainable way.
 Community programmes are particularly fruitful in rural and suburban areas where the communities may be stronger and regular enforcement is harder to implement due to limited police resources.
-At the heart of all community - based campaigns is the need 'to increase public awareness - as such they are most effective if based on sound educational principles.
+At the heart of all community based campaigns is the need to increase public awareness, thus they are most effective if based on sound educational principles.

 Community participation can occur at different levels.
-In Malaysia a "Code of Practice" has been introduced in order to increase safety helmet compliance, and sustain the self-regulatory aspect of helmet use.
+In Malaysia, a "Code of Practice" has been introduced in order to increase safety helmet compliance, and sustain the self-regulatory aspect of helmet use.
 It acts as a complimentary step to the already available helmet law.
-The publication: "Code of Practice, Community based programme: Safety Helmet" published by MIROS/GRSP/JKJR addresses five major stages; coordination and management, advocacy and distribution, advice operations, enforcement, and evaluation.
+The publication, "Code of Practice, Community based programme: Safety Helmet" published by MIROS/GRSP/JKJR addresses five major stages: coordination and management, advocacy and distribution, advice operations, enforcement, and evaluation.
 The community has very important roles in every task.
-It has local knowledge on issues, often develops its own solutions and knows how to propose changes in order to be successful.
+Community members have local knowledge on issues, and often develop their own solutions and know how to propose changes in order to be successful.

 In the city of Tshwane in South Africa, the involvement of the community is a crucial step in the development of road safety interventions.
 The community is a valuable source of information for identifying hazardous locations, particularly when accident statistics are inadequate.
-The community provides information on locations where accidents often occur and are part of offering solutions and developing measures aimed at addressing safety issues.
-These measures would take the form of engineering improvements, or other measures such as education and information campaigns.
+The community provides information on locations where accidents often occur and participates in offering solutions and developing measures aimed at addressing safety issues.
+These measures take the form of engineering improvements, or other avenues such as education and information campaigns.
 They have proven that to ensure the success of a project, it is essential to secure community acceptance of the project before it is implemented.
 A community needs to understand why certain measures are implemented as well as the safety benefits of these measures.
-To learn more about the road safety work using community input please click here.
+To learn more about the road safety work using community input, please click here.

-Community and civil society groups play a very strong role in advocacy being the voice of the people and have long had the ear of governments.
+Community and civil society groups play a very strong role in advocacy as the voice of the people, and with the ear of governments.
 In many developing countries the local radio station can, for example, have massive education influence and reach the communities at large.
 On a global level, the United Nations often ask lobby groups for advice and invite them to be members of working groups.
 Their influence on policy making should not be underestimated.
-Click for more information on road safety advocacy.
+Click here for more information on road safety advocacy.

 Local communities can assist traffic police by providing additional information on the location and circumstances of unreported crashes, as well as identifying locations where crashes are 'waiting to happen', and where offences such as illegal turns or speeding, are a problem.